Warriors coach Steve Kerr praises LeBron James, compares him to Michael Jordan, report says

 On Saturday, James revealed that he played the last three games of the series with a “self-inflicted” injury to his hand, incurred after letting “the emotions get the best” of him and punching a whiteboard out of frustration following Game 1.

-He said he’d gotten upset over some of the calls against his teammates in the fourth quarter of their opening loss and that they’d missed their opportunity to win on the road.
+He said he’d gotten upset over some of the calls against his team in the fourth quarter of their opening loss and that they’d missed their opportunity to win on the road.

-Following the game, Kerr continued to praise James, talking about his growth as a player, particularly over the last few seasons, according to USA Today.
+Kerr continued his praise, talking about James' growth as a player, particularly over the last few seasons, according to USA Today.

 WARRORS SWEEP CAVS FOR 3RD NBA TITLE IN 4 YEARS